Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Low back profile for taller loungers
+• The back height is low for taller users

-• Not a deep, plush sink-in seat
+• It is not a deep, sink-in sectional

 Homall Sectional Sofa Couch L Shaped Couch Modern Linen Fabric Convertible Living Room Sofa Set